elishaROBINSON/pageliner/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-About: a standard template to follow when creating bug reports
+about: A standard template to follow when creating bug reports
 title: ''
 labels: bug
 assignees: ''